ansinzhou/UdacityCapstone/README.md

 17. Under backtest of navigation bar, click global variables to change inputs such as leverage and starting cash etc.

+## Metrics <a name="Metrics"></a>

+- Metrics for the WebApp are the generated return , and daily P/L in the results page.
+It evaluates a strategies peformance and indicates whether a strategy is usable in real world scenarios.

+- Metrics used for  the screener are accruacy, confusion matrix, and standard deviation.
+Metrics are chosen because the main intrest is the prediction accuracy of the model, hence gaging if it would translate into the real world.

+## Analysis <a name="Analysis"></a>

+1. In the WebApp generated report under statistics tab, calculated reatures and statistics are the following:
+    - Beta
+    - Alpha
+    - Sharpe
+    - Win(%)
+    - Loss(%)
+    - Coverage(%)
+    - Turnover
+    - Cash used
+    - Leverage
+    - Average stock in holding
+    - Average holding period per stock
+    - Max drawdown(%)
+    - Lowest return(%)
+    - Actual number of trades
+    - No trades due to volume restriction
+    - No trades to to shortage of cash
+    - Number of potential trades

+2.

 ## Results <a name="Results"></a>